 Under the GDPR, we must always have a lawful basis for using personal data.
 This may be because the data is necessary for our performance of a contract with you, because you have consented to our use of your personal data, or because it is in our legitimate business interests to use it.
 Your personal data will be used for the following purposes:

-- Supplying our products and services to you.
-Your personal details are required in order for us to enter into a contract with
+Supplying our products and services to you.
+Your personal details are required in order for us to enter into a contract with you

-- Personalising and tailoring our products and services to
+Personalising and tailoring our products and services to you

-- Communicating with you.
-This may include responding to emails or calls from
+Communicating with you.
+This may include responding to emails or calls from you

 With your permission and/or where permitted by law, we may also use your personal data for marketing purposes, which may include contacting you by email and telephone and text message and post with information, news, and offers on our products and services.
 You will not be sent any unlawful marketing or spam.
 We will always work to fully protect your rights and comply with our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003, and you will always have the opportunity to opt-out.